Archunandev/BranchDeepLink/README.md

         }).withData(this.intent.data).init()
     }
 ```
-#Now we succesfully initialized the branch SDK also check the integrationn status
+####Now we succesfully initialized the branch SDK also check the integration status

 ## 1.3 Create DeepLink
         > Branch UniversalObject hold the some data.so we can initialize it anywere and call the object.